Saratoga Gap and Long Ridge

 While much of the ride is under tree cover (with the part along Peters Creek being particularly dense and lush) there is a short part on Long Ridge where views to neighboring ridges and the ocean open up briefly.
 Especially a short singletrack side trail near the junction with Skyline Boulevard is pretty scenic and should not be missed.
 (It's visible as a small "blister" on the route plot.)

 There are no extended climbs or descents along this route.
-In fact, the elevation profile of the ride is uncommonly flat, as you can see.
+The difference between the highest and lowest elevation points on the route is only 500 feet.
+In fact, three quarters of the ride's mileage is constrained to within a 200-foot band of elevation.
 But, the lesser undulations along the way do add up, and I wouldn't classify this as a physically easy ride, though it wouldn't pose a serious challenge to any experienced rider either.

 One of the perks of this route is the set of possibilities it provides for side trips.
 One common extension many people add to this ride is by taking the short connecting trail to Skyline Boulevard after reaching Peters Creek, taking Grizzly Flat Trail on the other side down to Stevens Canyon, and then returning to Saratoga Gap Trail by way of Table Mountain Trail and Charcoal Grade (i.e., this other ride).
 It's an all-fire-roadside trip (except for the brief, challenging, and uphill-only Table Mountain Trail) but it's still worth a try.
 I should warn you, though, that Charcoal Grade is a notoriously steep climb.
 Another option is to extend the ride further north by taking Chestnut Trail at the very northern tip of the route toward Skyline Ridge Open Space.
 (Some trail signs still refer to this segment by its former name: "Ridge Trail".)
 That one is a singletrack that follows a very pretty little valley.
 You could even take Grizzly Flat Trail but continue on Canyon Trail all the way to Stevens Canyon Road and then return by way of Redwood Gulch Road and Route 9 back to the trailhead.
 But, you'd be exchanging the returning singletrack portion of the ride with plenty of road riding, if you do that.